Buying Small Gifts for a Large Group When You’re on a Budget

-As great as giving can be, buying gifts for that many people – especially all at one time – can definitely be a struggle.
-Hip2Save reader, Michelle, is experiencing this challenge now:
+As great as giving can be, buying gifts for a whole group of people (especially all at one time) and staying on a budget can be a struggle.
+Hip2Save reader, Michelle, is experiencing this challenge:

 “I need to find something to give the women in my church group.
 There are 119 women to buy for and I’m hoping to stay around $1 for each person.
 Any suggestions?
 Have you seen any great deals on anything that might work?“